Apantesis yukona Schmidt, 2009

 This species is restricted to Yukon Territory where it is known from fewer than ten localities.
 The range extends as far north as the Richardson Mountains.
 It is rare in collections, with fewer than ten known specimens at the time of its description in 2009.

-The larvae, like those of other Grammia species, are likely to be general feeders on forbes.
-A larva of G. yukona was collected by L. Crabo in prairie habitat near Lac LaBerge on June 19, 1989.
+The larvae, like those of other Apantesis species, are likely to be general feeders on forbes.
+A larva of A. yukona was collected by L. Crabo in prairie habitat near Lac LaBerge on June 19, 1989.
 It pupated without feeding and hatched on July 14 the same year.

 Adults are nocturnal.
 A male was collected in central Yukon at night by L. Crabo and M. Peterson in a malaise trap.